Welcome to Shaykhi Academy!

 The letters’ points of articulation (Makharijul huruf) are broken down into major general points of articulation and particular ones that are special for each letter in particular, and in this article, we’ll go over all of those.
 But first, make sure to read our “Arabic Letters Alphabet” article to keep up with the information in today’s article.

-What Are The Points of Articulation?
-(Makharijul Huruf)
+What Are The Arabic Points of Articulation (Makharijul Huruf)?

-The points of articulation are the positions from which the letter exits, in other words, the place where the sound comes from, the exit point linguistically, and basically, the point of articulation of the letter while pronouncing it and differentiating it from other letters.
+The Arabic points of articulation or Makharijul Huruf مخارج الحروف are the positions from which the letter exits, in other words, the place where the sound comes from, the exit point linguistically, and basically, the point of articulation of the letter while pronouncing it and differentiating it from other letters.

 The number of letter points of articulation was a topic of debate among scholars.
 According to some, there are 14 points of articulation, including Qatrib, Al-Jami, and Al-Far.
 While Al-Jazari and Al-Khalil Ibn Ahmad claimed to be 17 points.
 Others, such as Sibawayh and al-Shatibi, claimed that there were 16, and the majority of scholars have agreed with them.